asfritecx/21064348DevOpsProject/README.md

-﻿This Public Repository is for my Final Project for DevOps
+﻿This Public Repository is for my Final Project for DevOps For RP
 ===========

+The project utilizes Docker Containers running on Azure App Services along with a Azure MySQL Database.

+The requirements of the project are:
+- Cost Should be Kept Low
+- Use Of Managed Services whenever possible
+- Highly Available
+- Scalability
+- Ease of deployment
+- Ease of Manageability

 Deploys the Azure Infrastructures required for the project.